 A. Lori Houston presented the Hemisfair Park Area Redevelopment Corporation (HPARC) FY 2017 Proposed Budget.
 She stated that HPARC was created by the City Council in 2009 to develop Hemisfair Park.
 She noted that it was governed by an 11-Member Board of Directors and 2 Ex-Officio Voting Members.
 She mentioned that the City Council had adopted the Hemisfair Master Plan in 2012.
 She outlined the HPARC Budget History from 2009 to present.
-She stated that moving forward; they analyzed alternatives for the redevelopment of Hemisfair to include the City of San Antonio staffing and managing and Development.
-She noted that the June 30, 2016 Funding Hemisfair Operations Agreement provides \$1,687,000 annually for 4 years contingent upon Appropriation.
+She stated that moving forward; they analyzed alternatives for the redevelopment of Hemisfair to include the City of San Antonio staffing and managing Development.
+She noted the June Hemisfair Operations and that 30, 2016 Funding provides \$1,687,000 annually for 4 years contingent Agreement upon Council Appropriation.
 She reported that HPARC must be self-supporting by FY 2021.
-She outlined Responsibilities/Milestones to include: 1) P3 Development Fundraising; 3) Programming; and 4) Public Outreach.
+She outlined Responsibilities/Milestones include: 1) P3 Development Agreements: HPARC to Fundraising; 3) Programming; and 4) Public Outreach.
 She indicated that the City of San Antonio would continue to fund and perform maintenance of the parkland and perform Capital Project Management.

-Executive Officer highlighted Mr. Andres Andujar, Chief the FY 2017 HPARC Organizational Chart consisting of two divisions: 1) Operations and 2) Development.
+Chief Executive Officer Mr. Andres Andujar, highlighted the FY 2017 HPARC Organizational Chart consisting of two divisions: 1) Operations and 2) Development.
 He reported that their budget totaled \$2,258,289 with \$1,687,000 allocated from the City's General Fund.
 He outlined the FY 2016 Operations Accomplishments to include the opening of Yanaguana Garden which was voted the "Best Playground" by SA Magazine.
 He reported that they held 124 events with 51,870 attendees and created a Volunteer Program consisting of 85 Volunteers.
-He noted that the first of several Historic Homes had opened as Paleteria San Antonio and the second tenant was scheduled to open in early He spoke of the Public Private Partnership (P3) in which a Lease Agreement had 2017. been executed with AREA which would include \$25 Million in Private Investments. mentioned that \$782,797 Total Funds had been raised to date while \$2,500,000 had been pledged.
-He reported that \$1,946,456 in Foundation Grants and \$77,750 in Corporate Solicitations were pending.
+He noted that the first of several Historic Homes had opened as Paleteria San Antonio and the second tenant was scheduled to open in early 2017.
+He spoke of the Public Private Partnership (P3) in which a Lease Agreement had been executed with AREA which would include \$25 Million in Private Investments. mentioned that \$782,797 Total Funds had been raised to date while \$2,500,000 had been reported \$1,946,456 in Foundation Grants and \$77,750 in pledged.
+He Solicitations were pending.